CalebGriffin089/Assignment/README.md

 -	id (string): The ID of the user to be promoted to admin.
 -	currentGroup (string or number): The ID of the group in which the user will be promoted to admin.
 ## Return Values:
-1. Error reading the file:
-    - {  "error": "Internal server error (file)" }
-2. Error parsing file data:
-    - {  "error": "Corrupted (file) data" }
-3. Group Not Found:
+-	Missing group or user:
     -	{ "success": false, "message": "Group not found" }
-4. User Not Found in Group:
+-	User not a member of the group:
     -	{ "success": false, "message": "User is not a member of the group" }
-5. User Already an Admin:
+-	User already an admin:
     -	{ "success": false, "message": "User is already an admin" }
+-	Success:
-    - {  "error": "Corrupted users data" }
+    -	{ "success": true }
-6. User Not Found in Users File:
+-	User not found in users collection:
-    - {  "success": false, "message": "User not found in users file" }
+    -	{ "success": false, "message": "User not found in users collection" }
-7. Error Writing to the file:
+-	Internal server error:
-    - {  "error": "Failed to update (file)" }
+    -	{ "error": "Internal server error" }
-8. On Success:
-    - {  success: true }
 ## How it works:
-1. Read the groups file
-    - Read and parse the groups fie
-2. Find the group
-    - Find the group in the groups file return an error if it isn’t found
-3. Promote the user
-    - Add the user to the groups admins array, if the user isn’t already an admin if they are return an error
-4. Read the users file
-    - Read and parse the users file
-5. Update the users roles
-    - Update the users roles array to include the admin role
-6. Update both files
-    - Write the updates to both files.
+This route promotes a user to an admin within a specified group.
+It first checks if the user is a member of the group.
+If they are not, it returns a "User is not a member" message.
+If the user is already an admin, it returns a "User is already an admin" message.
+If the user meets the conditions, the function adds the user to the admins array in the group and updates their roles array in the users collection to include "admin".
+If any error occurs during the process, an appropriate error message is returned.

+# sendMessage:
+## Method:
+-   POST

+## Endpoint:
+-   /api/sendMessage
+## Parameters:
+-   msg (object): The message details. (username, msg, image)
+-   channel (string): The ID of the channel where the message will be posted.
+-   group (string): The group ID the channel belongs to.

+## Return Values:

+-   Missing or invalid channel:
+    -   { "error": "Unknown Channel" }
+-   Success:
+    -   { "success": true, "message": "Message inserted", "data": { username:"username", "image": "image", "channel": "channel", "group": "group", "timeStamp": "current time"} }
+-   Internal server error:
+    -   { "error": "Internal server error" }

+## How It Works:
+This route sends a message to a specified channel within a group.
+It first checks if the channel exists; if not, an error is returned.
+Then, it inserts the message into the database with the sender’s username, message content, and timestamp.
+On success, it returns a confirmation with the message details.

 # Angular Architecture: